HobbyChop/sDS/README.md

 all channels, so a big chord on one channel uses it up.

 Poly turns the whole synth into one instrument that plays chords.
-Choose its voice (pulse, sample, noise, or FM) in the LAB, by Program Change, or with CC 21.
+Choose its voice (pulse, wave, noise, or FM) in the LAB, by Program Change, or with CC 21.

 Channel 10 is always a General MIDI drum kit in every mode.
 The note number